We Tested the Top Handheld Vacuums, See Our Favorite for Quickly Cleaning Small Messes

 Handheld vacuums typically include a number of features designed to improve their functionality and make them easier to use and maintain.

 • Adjustable speed: Some handheld vacuum cleaners offer more than one speed option.
-This allows for versatility, making the vacuum cleaner capable of cleaning areas that might be damaged by a higher speed.
+This allows for versatility, making the vacuum cleaner capable of cleaning areas that might be damaged by cleaning at a higher speed.
+For battery-operated models, it can also extend the runtime.

 • Grip: Handheld vacuum cleaners are intended to be operated using one hand.
 As such, most have molded ergonomic grips for a firm, comfortable hold.
 Most also have the controls built into the grip, allowing the user to turn the vacuum cleaner on and off without employing a second hand.

 • Accessories: Specialized accessories that can make a unit more useful include attachments designed to pick up pet hair and clean nooks and crannies of upholstery.
-There may also be a flexible hose that reaches into less-accessible areas.
+A flexible hose that reaches into less-accessible areas may also be included.

-• Convertible vacuum kits: Some vacuums include extension poles that enable converting the unit from a handheld to a floor vacuum.
+• Convertible vacuum kits: Some vacuums include extension rods that enable converting the unit from a handheld to a floor vacuum.

 FAQs